geeksusma/feed-consumer/README.md

-# Welcome to Sparta Feed Consumer test!
+# Welcome to the Feed Consumer Kata!

 We have organized a sandbox for you to show your Java skills to deal with a real life problem.